 In 2018, ADE combined its school improvement unit, which previously had 22 employees, with its standards monitoring unit, which most recently employed seven monitors, to form a new unit with 18 employees.
-These staff members will fill the role of first point of contact, answering school districts' questions and monitoring data to see when ADE assistance could be beneficial, or, in those infrequent instances, required.
+These staff members will fill the role of first point of contact, answering school districts' questions and monitoring data to see when ADE assistance could be beneficial or required.
 These staffers also determine if additional help is needed and where that help might be obtained.